Lincoln, England: Economy

-Of the two main electronics firms, Chelmsford-based e2V (Associated Electrical Industries before 1961) is situated between Carholme Road (A57) and the Foss Dyke, next-door to Carholme Golf Club; and Dynex Semiconductor (formerly Marconi Electronic Devices) in Doddington Road (B1190) near the A46 bypass and North Hykeham.
+Like many other cities, Lincoln has a growing IT economy, with many e-commerce mail order companies.
+Two electronics firms are e2V and Dynex Semiconductor.
 Bifrangi, an Italian maker of crankshafts for off-road vehicles using a screw press, is based at the former Tower Works owned by Smith-Clayton Forge Ltd.

 Lincoln is the hub for settlements such as Welton, Saxilby, Skellingthorpe and Washingborough, which look to it for most services and employment needs.
 Added they raise the population to 165,000.
 Lincoln is the main centre for jobs and facilities in Central Lincolnshire and performs a regional role over much of Lincolnshire and parts of Nottinghamshire.
 According to a document entitled "Central Lincolnshire Local Plan Core Strategy", Lincoln has a "travel-to-work" area with a population of about 300,000.
-Its two universities, gained since 1994, contribute to its growth in the services sector.
-Blocks of flats, restaurants and entertainment venues have appeared.
-Entertainment venues linked to the universities include The Engine Shed and The Venue Cinema.

-In 2021, Lincoln joined the UK's Key Cities network.
+In 2021, Lincoln City Council joined the UK's Key Cities network to help the city's public sector.